 In the plastic injection molding industry, some newcomers often ask: why the final plastic parts have a higher gloss when the mold temperature is higher.
-Now in plain language, let’s explain this phenomenon, as well as how to appropriately select the right mold temperature.
+Now in plain language, let’s explain this phenomenon, as well as how to appropriately select the right mold temperatures.

-1,Influence of Mold Temperature on Product Appearance:
+1,Influence on Product Appearance:

 First of all, a too low temperature will affect the fluidity of the molten plastic, leading to incomplete filling; mold temperature influences the crystallinity of plastic materials.
-For ABS materials, if the mold temperature is too low, the final product will have a lower gloss.
+For ABS materials, if the temperature is too low, the final product will have a lower gloss.
 Compared with the filler, plastic tends to move to the surface when put under the high temperature condition.
-Therefore, a higher mold temperature will allow the plastic to contact with mold surface more closely, thus ensuring better filling, as well as higher brightness and gloss.
+Therefore, a higher temperature will allow the plastic to contact with mold surface more closely, thus ensuring better filling, as well as higher brightness and gloss.
 Yet, the temperature of the plastic injection mold cannot be too high, or sticking to cavity will be caused and bright spots will also appear in some local areas of the plastic part.
 On the other hand, if the mold temperature is too low, the plastic part will be clamped so tight that it may be damaged during mold release, in particular the surface texture of the plastic part.

 Multi-stage injection is able to solve positional problems.
 For example, we can employ the multi-stage injection approach to solve product gas marks caused during the filling process.
 In the plastic injection molding industry, the gloss level of a smooth surfaced product will be higher when the mold temperature is high, and verse versa.
 However, for textured PP products, the higher the temperature, the lower the gloss, and the larger the color difference – the gloss is inversely proportional to the color difference.

 As a result, one of the most common problems caused by mold temperature is the rough surface of the plastic injection molded part, which is mainly because the surface temperature of the mold is too low.